-- In September 2024, Conquest announced the commencement of a 3,000-meter diamond drill program on its 100%-owned Belfast-TeckMag Project, funded by its drill program partner VerAI Discoveries Inc. ("VerAI"). - Nine drill holes totaling 3,549 meters were completed in December 2024, testing four high priority targets generated from VerAl's proprietary artificial intelligence ("AI") Discovery Platform. - Subsequent to the year-end in February 2025, assay results, highlighted below, were received for six drill holes: BC24-29, and BC24-31 through to BC24-35: - Potential copper, zinc, and gold bearing VMS system identified on the Eaglerock target - Drilling established a potential mineralized system in three of four priority AI targets drilled - Rapid deal execution from deal signing to target drilling completion in less than six months - Large, new prospective area under cover opened up for new discoveries - Strong partnership built with VerAI for further exploration on the project and across the region
+In February 2025, assay results were received for six drill holes, BC24-29, and BC24-31 through to BC24-35, respectively, from a diamond drill program in Q4 2024 on its 100%-owned Belfast-TeckMag Project, funded by its drill program partner VerAI Discoveries Inc. ("VerAI").
+Nine drill holes totaling 3,549 meters were drilled, testing four high priority targets generated from VerAI's proprietary artificial intelligence ("AI") Discovery Platform.

+- > Potential copper, zinc, and gold bearing VMS system identified on the Eaglerock target - > Drilling established a potential mineralized system in three of four priority AI targets drilled - > Rapid deal execution from deal signing to target drilling completion in less than six months - > Large, new prospective area under cover opened up for new discoveries - Strong partnership built with VerAI for further exploration on the project and across the region.